 Adult dosage (ages 18–64 years)

-- The usual starting dosage is 5 mg taken once per day.
+- Typical starting dosage: 5 mg taken once per day.

-- If you don’t respond to that dosage, your doctor may increase your dose to 10 mg taken once per day.
+- Dosage increases: If you don’t respond to that dosage, your doctor may increase your dose to 10 mg taken once per day.

 Child dosage (ages 0–17 years)